gtl-madhav/MongoDB/README.md

   * Global replication
   * Economical

+### Use Cases -- why and where?

+  * E-Commerce type of product-based applications
+  * Blog and Content Management systems
+  * High Speed logging, caching etc in the Real time
+  * Need to maintain location wise Geospatial data
+  * For maintains data related to the Social and Networking types
+  * If application is a loosely coupled mechanism – means design may change at any point of time.

 ### the business requirements.

   * MongoDB provides the right mix of technology and data for competitive advantage.